 Finally, the game was released.
 I queued the game for downloading as soon as possible.
-The download was finished and I popped in the game as fast as I could.
-Everything went nice and it was a real pleasure and fun.
-Haven’t been enjoying such a game lately (talking about that period of time).
-New York got infected and I was trying to save the remains as much as possible.
+The download was finished, and I popped in the game as fast as I could.
+Everything went nice, and it was a real pleasure and fun.
+Haven’t been enjoying such a game lately (talking about that period).
+New York got infected, and I was trying to save the remains as much as possible.

 The Division Failure:

-We played for a month or so and then the first Underground patch got released.
+We played for a month or so, and then the first Underground patch got released.
 It was all falling apart from there.
 Hacks, trainers, glitches, I do not know what else, but there was a lot of bad things going on in the game.
-The community was so good and suddenly everything went upside-down.
+The community was so good at the time, for later everything to go upside-down.
 Let me tell you one thing.
 If you release a game, all you should care about is the community, because the community makes the game and gives you the experience you need to move forward.

 Here, the community fails.
 I think it was Ubisoft’s fault for this because they pushed Massive to release the game and conclude it as a final product.
-Everyone farmed the first underground patch using glitches, hacks etc… and while that was going on and I wanted to enjoy the DZ area.
-When I went inside there were 10 people at least jumping on your head and bombing you like an airplane.
+Everyone farmed the first underground patch using glitches, hacks, etc… and while that was going on and I wanted to enjoy the DZ area.
+When I went inside, there were ten people at least jumping on your head and bombing you like an airplane.

 Since this happened, my friends started leaving and quitting the game.
 I was like, what is going on, this is the only game we enjoyed playing.
 Everyone was pissed on the glitches that got the gear for free.